 Ever wonder about the difference between Methodists and Presbyterians?
 Ponder the origins of the modern American Christian lexicon?
-Curious about how “missions trips” became a common activity?
+Curious about how the church grew in post-New Testament times?

 This section will explore all those questions and give you context for odd or confusing practices that have become common in the modern church.